 About Rubber Wood

 Before using chemicals on the wood, the tree was not considered helpful once the trees could no longer tap for rubber.
-The rubber plantations would burn down the rubberwood trees and then plant new ones.
+The rubber plantations would burn down the rubberwood trees and plant new ones.

 Today, wood can be sold, processed, and used for high-quality furniture and production.